JeffFromParis/google-homepage-easy/README.md

 That project should include those skills:

-1. Two ways to move a dic arouand on the page
+1. Two ways to move a pic around on the page
 2. Stick a div onto the bottom or top of the page
 3. Identify the background color of an existing webpage
 4. Grab the URL for an image from an existing webpage